cheklinim/git_seminar/git_instruction.md

 In case you want to contribute to the project to which you don't have access, you can **fork** the project.
 It means that after forking the project you will get a copy of it.
 Now you are allowed to make changes to a project publicly.
 To fork a project, visit the project page and click the “Fork” button at the top-right of the page.

+### Git Pull and Git Push functions

+In case you want to work locally in Git after forking the project you need to do the following steps:

+* open a necessary Folder in Git
+* use **git clone url-address** command
+* then type **cd name_folder** command

+Now everything is ready to start working.

 ## Conclusion

 In case you need additional information about Git usage please follow the link and visit GIT website